 I am not just a standalone application, I also need to communicate with my peers!

-Yes, applications are not just standalone binaries, running on a system, sitting in some obscure room in your building or in a faraway Cloud.
+Yes, applications are not just standalone binaries, running on a system, sitting in some obscure room in your building, or in a faraway Cloud.
 Applications are designed to communicate with humans (to provide a dedicated service) as well as with each other.
 That’s the tricky part…

 Applications communicating with applications.
 Really?

 Think about AD authentication, SSO technology, and so on.
-Every software vendor wants to integrate with well-known/trendy solutions and usually does so by using APIs and/or plugins, so application-to-application is actually already used in well-identified and renown products.
+Every software vendor wants to integrate with well-known/trendy solutions and usually does so by using APIs and/or plugins, so application-to-application is actually already used in well-identified and renowned products.

 But, what about off-the-shelf software?
 Are they condemned to stay alone in the dark?

 Once the communication protocol is established, how does a program automatically authenticate with another program?